margaretfoster/PRISM-framework/examples/growth_trap.md

 Demonstrates how ML tools can operationalize abstract organizational concepts when traditional measurement is impossible.

 **Applicability to CSS/ML Audiences:**
-- Shows computational methods solving substantive social science problems
+- Demonstration of computational methods in the flow of a substantive social science design
 - Illustrates principled triangulation for model validation
 - Demonstrates how domain theory guides feature engineering and interpretation
 - Provides rigorous inference despite lack of causal identification